abanoubha/agpeya/README.md

 ## Improvement

-Agpeya app is open source, so you can write _issues_ if you want to __suggest__ anything or have a complaint about anything.
-If you are a software developer, you can send _pull requests_.
+Agpeya app is open source, so you can write [issues](https://github.com/abanoubha/agpeya/issues) if you want to __suggest__ anything or have a complaint about anything.
+If you are a software developer, you can send [pull requests](https://github.com/abanoubha/agpeya/pulls).